OracleChain/EosProxyServer/README.md

 We provide client a more stable environment, smooth version upgrading, universal error exceptions with resolving all EOS exceptions into one standard.

-With the univeral error exceptions, you can make internationalized error tips for users.
+With the univeral error exceptions, you can make more internationalized error tips for users.

 In EOS code base, the exceptions were handled in three layers.